robertvunabandi/closest-strings-challenge/README.md

 ## Closest Strings

-For this code, we will use this following formal definition of the problem.
+For this program, we will use this following formal definition of the problem.

 Given `N` length `M` strings `S={s_1, s_2, ..., s_N}` and given a distance
 function `distance` that takes two strings of length `M` as arguments and